Sociological Theory

 Profile of the Research Unit

-With the thematic focus Post-Digital Life-Politics, the Research Unit Sociological Theory combines questions at the interface of digitality, sociality and sustainability.
+With the thematic focus "Post-Digital Life-Politics", the Research Unit Sociological Theory combines questions at the interface of digitality, sociality and sustainability.
 Post-digitality refers to a state in which digitality and sociality have become so intertwined that they are difficult to separate as distinct spheres.
-New questions thus arise for politics of living and the possibilities of alternative practices and their structuring (adopted from A. Giddens' concept of life politics).
-The program builds on anthropological and neo-pragmatic theories of contemporary French philosophy (among others L. Boltanski and L. Thévenot: On Justification, B. Latour: An Inquiry Into Modes of Existence, P. Descola: Beyond Nature and Culture).
-From a (political)-ontological and practice-theoretical perspective, the question of alternative forms of life and cosmologies is raised.
-These can or should lie beyond a productivist naturalism (keyword: modern industrial society) and an emerging digital analogism (keyword: cybernetic control society).
+New questions thus arise for politics of living and the possibilities of alternative practices and their structuring (with reference to A. Giddens' concept of life politics).
+The program is based on anthropological and neo-pragmatic theories of contemporary French philosophy (including L. Boltanski and L. Thévenot: On Justification, B. Latour: Modes of Existence, P. Descola: Beyond Nature and Culture).
+From a (political) ontological and practice-theoretical perspective, it explores the question of alternative ways of living and cosmologies.
+These alternatives can or should lie beyond a productivist naturalism (keyword: modern industrial society) and an emerging digital analogism (keyword: cybernetic control society).

 Social Theory Lab/Reading Group on the Theory of Society